green-code-initiative/ecoCode-challenge/spotters.md

 Don't forget to check them against the [current rules catalog](https://github.com/cnumr/best-practices-mobile).

 ## 💯 Evaluate ecodesign rules
 If you want to assess the relevance of a rule, you need to measure the power consumption of a program, with and without the code pattern in question.
-For the Android platform, you can use [PowDroid](https://gitlab.com/powdroid/powdroid-cli), a lightweight command line tool.w
+For the Android platform, you can use [PowDroid](https://gitlab.com/powdroid/powdroid-cli), a lightweight command line tool.